Brymmobaggins/50JavaScriptProjects/Phonebook/readme.md

 ## key concept

-- Multidimensional array
 - Eventt Listeners
-- for loop
+- for loop and array

 ## Buit width